phoenix-rtos/phoenix-rtos-doc/building/README.md

 * riscv64-spike
 * riscv64-virt

-To get the list of valid targets the `build.sh` script should be launched with empty `TARGET` variable , eg:
+To get the list of valid targets the `build.sh` script should be launched with an empty `TARGET` variable, eg:

 ```bash
 ./phoenix-rtos-build/build.sh